Almost sure global well-posedness for the energy supercritical Schr\"odinger equations: Abstract

 \section{Abstract}

-We consider the Schr\"odinger equation with any power non-linearity on the three-dimensional torus.
-We construct non-trivial measures supported on Sobolev spaces and show that the equations are globally well-posed on the supports of these measures, respectively.
+We consider the Schr\"odinger equations with arbitrary (large) power non-linearity on the three-dimensional torus.
+We construct non-trivial probability measures supported on Sobolev spaces and show that the equations are globally well-posed on the supports of these measures, respectively.
 Moreover, these measures are invariant under the flows that are constructed.
 Therefore, the constructed solutions are recurrent in time.\\ Also, we show \textit{slow growth} control on the time evolution of the solutions.
 A generalization to any dimension is given.
-Our proof relies on a new combination of the fluctuation-dissipation method and some features of the Gibbs measures theory for Hamiltonian PDEs, the strategy of the paper applies to other contexts.\\
+Our proof relies on a new approach combining the fluctuation-dissipation method and some features of the Gibbs measures theory for Hamiltonian PDEs.
+The strategy of the paper applies to other contexts.\\